backupbrew/switchbrew/Package1.md

 #### Downgrade check

-The bootloader will check if someone attempted to downgrade it.
-A fuse array will be checked, if too many fuses are burnt the bootloader will panic.
-If too little are set, the bootloader will program the expected bitmap and force a reset.
-The fuse array and the expected number of burnt fuses is different on unit type 0 (non-retail) and unit type 1 (retail).
+The bootloader verifies a lockdown fuse counter to prevent downgrading.
+A 32-bit lockdown value at fuse offset 0x1E4 is checked.
+If too many fuses are burned the bootloader will panic.
+If too few are burned, the bootloader will program the expected number of bits and force a reset.
+The expected lockdown value differs between unit type 0 (non-retail) and unit type 1
+(retail).

 | System version | Expected number of burnt fuses (retail) | Expected number of burnt fuses (non-retail) |